bernardphp/bernard/doc/queues.rst

 In Memory Queue
 ---------------

-Bernard comes with an implementation for ``SplQueue`` which is completly in memory.
+Bernard comes with an implementation for ``SplQueue`` which is completely in memory.
 It is useful for development and/or testing, when you don't necessarily want actions to be performed.